pschool-in/curriculum/content/grammar/adverb/readme.md

 # Playlists

-## Adverb Introduction (adverb-3)
+## Introduction to Adverb (adverb-3)

 1. Reading Passage
 2. Identify the adverb
-3. Classify Modifier (verb, adjective or adverb)
-4. Right Spelling
+3. What does the underlined adverb modify?
+(Verb, Adjective, another Adverb)
+4. Drag and Drop: Adjective vs Adverb
+5. Complete the word based on the root word.

 ## Adverb of Place, Time and Manner (adverb-4)

 1. Reading Passage
 2. Identify the adverb
 3. Classify Adverb type
+4. Select all adverbs in the sentences

 ## Adverb of Degree and Frequency (adverb-5)

 1. Reading Passage
 2. Identify the adverb
+   1. Adverb of Frequncy (hidden)
+   2. Adverb of Degree (hidden)
+3. Drag and Drop - Adverb of Frequency or not
+4. Select all adverb
+   1. Adverb of Degree (hidden)
+   2. Adverb of Frequency (hidden)
-3. Classify Adverb type
+5. Classify Adverb Type: Frequency vs Degree
-4. Classify Modifier (verb, adjective or adverb)
-5. Sorting - Adverb of Frequency - Most probable to least probable.
+6. Sorting - Adverb of Frequency - Most probable to least probable.